kihira/FoxLib/README.md

 FoxLib
 =======

+##NO LONGER IN USE

 A library mod for my mods.
-Maybe be removed in the future
+May be removed in the future